 o Shirt: any suitable smart, business-style shirt, with collar and sleeves.
 Subtle stripes and checks are acceptable, other patterns are not.
 The shirt must not be made of a sheer or see-through material.

 o Tie: male students are expected to wear the Sixth Form tie

 o Shoes: black or brown formal shoes (no boots or trainers)

-o Jumper: black or grey, V-neck (to be worn under a jacket and over a shirt – no hoodies or sweatshirts)
+o Jumper: plain black or grey, V-neck, no logo (to be worn under a jacket and over a shirt – no hoodies or sweatshirts)

 o Student ID lanyard to be worn at all times